-Group medical visits, also called shared medical appointments, are provider-patient medical encounters in which a group of people are seen together in a concurrent session.
-Although the individual face-to-face appointment continues to be the prevailing model of patient care, by default mostly, there is growing evidence that suggests group visits are indeed effective, and furthermore, provide benefits above and beyond an individual encounter.
+Group medical visits, also called shared medical appointments, are practitioner-patient medical encounters in which a group of people are seen together in a concurrent session.
+Although the individual, face-to-face appointment continues to be the prevailing model of patient care, mostly by default, there is growing evidence that suggests group visits are effective and provide benefits above and beyond an individual encounter.

-A 2017 article identified nine key elements that demonstrate how shared vs. individual appointments are transforming the provider-patient experience and expanding outcomes:
+A 2017 article identified nine key elements that demonstrate how group visits transform the practitioner-patient experience and improve outcomes.

-- Group formats combat isolation, which secondarily removes any doubts a patient has about self-efficacy, or their belief in their capacity to execute behaviors necessary to produce specific performance attainments (e.g., initiate and sustain provider recommendations).
+- Group formats combat isolation, which secondarily improve a patient's sense of self-efficacy and their belief in their capacity to execute behaviors necessary to produce specific performance attainments (e.g., initiate and sustain practitioners' recommendations).

 - Patients feel inspired by seeing others who are coping or succeeding with a similar condition to their own.

 - The group dynamic fosters equitable relationships between patients and practitioners.

 - Multiple practitioners or educators working together increases team cohesion and service coordination.
 This leads to increased work satisfaction and enhanced working relationships.

 - Practitioners learn to better support patients' needs through increased brainstorming and dialogue around recommendation implementation.

 - Patients feel more supported because group visit appointments generally last longer than individual appointments in conventional settings.

 - Patients acquire more robust health knowledge through professional expertise from practitioners and first-hand experience from peers.